Reviewed by Ethos & Wellbeing Committee: February 2023

 Violent, aggressive, threatening or intimidating behavior towards staff, whether verbal, written, electronic or physical, will not be tolerated.

 Staff must report all such violent and aggressive incidents to ensure that there is an awareness of potential issues and/or injuries, and so as to enable incidents to be appropriately investigated so that reasonable actions may be taken to support those involved and reduce the risk of similar incidents occurring in the future.
 Violent incident reporting is completely confidential.

 All visitors must initially report to the main reception where they will be provided with the key health, safety and fire safety information to enable them to act appropriately and safely in the event of an incident.

-Visitors to the premises will be provided with a visitors’ lanyard and asked to sign the visitor’s book.
+Visitors to the premises will be provided with a visitors’ lanyard and safeguarding information booklet, and asked to sign-in electronically.